phper-framework/phper/phper-doc/doc/_06_module/_01_hooks/index.md

 # Hooks

-> PHP is a complex piece of machinery whose lifecycle really should be understood
+> PHP is a complex piece of machinery, and its lifecycle should be understood
-> by anyone who wants to understand how PHP operates.
+> by anyone who wants to grasp how PHP operates.
 >
 > Refer: <https://www.phpinternalsbook.com/php7/extensions_design/php_lifecycle.html>